Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \textit{\textbf{Query processing in GRAIL}}.
 Query processing with the intervals in GRAIL does not have false negatives but may have false positives.
-Consider query $Q_r(K,C)$ on the intervals computed in Fig. \ref{fig:example_grail}.
+Consider the query $Q_r(K,C)$ on the intervals computed in Fig. \ref{fig:example_grail}(a).
 The interval of $C$ is not subsumed by the interval of $K$.
 Therefore, the answer provided by the intervals is \textit{False}.
 Indeed, $C$ is not reachable from $K$ in the DAG.
 However, for query $Q_r(D,M)$, the interval of $M$ is subsumed by the interval of $D$.
-Thus, the answer provided by the intervals is \textit{True}, which does not correspond to the reachability information in the DAG as $M$ is not reachable from $D$.
+Thus, the answer provided by the intervals is \textit{True}.
+This does not correspond to the reachability information in the DAG as $M$ is not reachable from $D$.
 This is an example of false positive answer.

 \textit{\textbf{Guided DFS in GRAIL}}.
-To avoid false positive answer to a query $Q_r(s,t)$, a graph traversal is needed when the interval of $s$ subsumes the interval of $t$.
+To have exact query results, a graph traversal is needed when the interval of $s$ subsumes the interval of $t$.
 The graph traversal, which is usually a DFS from $s$, can be guided by leveraging the partial index.
-Specifically, when the DFS visits vertex $v$, the intervals of $v$ and $t$ can be used to check whether or not $t$ is reachable from $v$, which can be correctly processed by using the intervals.
+Specifically, when the DFS visits vertex $v$, the intervals of $v$ and $t$ can be used to check whether $t$ is not reachable from $v$, which can be correctly processed by using the intervals.
 If so, $v$ can be pruned in the DFS.
-Consider query $Q_r(D,M)$ in the intervals computed in Fig. \ref{fig:example_grail}.
-The DFS is performed from vertex $D$, and then for each outgoing neighbour $v$ of $D$, we check whether $D$ is reachable from $v$ using the intervals.
-The outgoing neighbour $B$ cannot reach the target $M$ as the interval of $B$ does not subsume the interval of $M$.
+Consider the query $Q_r(D,M)$ in the intervals computed in Fig. \ref{fig:example_grail}(a).
+The DFS is performed from vertex $D$, and then for each outgoing neighbor $v$ of $D$, we check whether $M$ is reachable from $v$ using the intervals.
+The outgoing neighbor $B$ cannot reach the target $M$ as the interval of $B$ does not subsume the interval of $M$.
 Then, $B$ is pruned in this DFS.
-For outgoing neighbour $H$, there might be false positives with the intervals.
+For outgoing neighbor $H$, there might be false positives with the intervals.
 Then, $H$ is further explored by the DFS.
-Since $B$, the the outgoing neighbour of $H$, cannot reach $M$.
+Since $B$, the the outgoing neighbor of $H$, cannot reach $M$.
 Therefore, the DFS terminates and returns \textit{False} as the query result.